-Jon L. Luther, 70, retired as the Chairman of the Board of Dunkin' Brands in May 2013, having transitioned out of the role of Executive Chairman, a position he held from January 2009 to July 2010.
+Mr. Luther retired as the Chairman of the Board of Dunkin' Brands in May 2013, having transitioned out of the role of Executive Chairman, a position he held from January 2009 to July 2010.
 Mr. Luther was Chief Executive Officer of Dunkin' Brands from January 2003 to December 2006, at which time he added the additional role of Chairman.
 Mr. Luther served as President of Popeyes Chicken & Biscuits from January 1997 to December 2002.
 Mr. Luther also served as President of CA One Services, a subsidiary of Delaware North Companies, from 1992 to 1997.
+Mr. Luther currently serves as a Director for Six Flags Entertainment Corporation and Tempur Sealy International, Inc.

-Mr. Luther has served on the Board of Directors since April 2011 and is a member of the Compensation and Governance and Nominating Committees.
-Mr. Luther brings many years of experience in the foodservice and fast casual dining industry, serving in various roles including chief executive officer and chairman.
-He also offers a broad background of finance, franchising, governance, management and executive leadership skills.
+Director since 2011 Specific Qualifications, Attributes, Skills and Experience: Age: 71 Mr. Luther brings many years of experience in the foodservice and fast casual dining industry, serving in Board Committees: various roles including chief executive officer and chairman.
+He also offers a broad background of finance, Compensation and franchising, governance, management and executive leadership skills.
+Governance & Nominating Other Public Company Boards: Six Flags Entertainment Corporation and Tempur Sealy International, Inc.